“Which is better: repairing or replacing my wheelchair van?”

 A common misconception wheelchair van owners have is that repairing their vans is less expensive.
 But this isn’t always the case.

-Essentially, your organization needs to decide whether the repair will be a long-term fix.
+Your organization needs to decide whether the repair will be a long-term fix.
 If you’ll have to keep getting repairs done, this is when it may make more sense to just buy a new van.

-Repair parts may be hard to find
+Repair parts may be difficult to find

 How old is your wheelchair van?